Athletics at the 1900 Summer Olympics – Men's long jump

 The men's long jump was a track & field athletics event at the 1900 Summer Olympics in Paris.
 It was held on July 14 and July 15, 1900.
-12 athletes from six nations competed in the long jump.
+12 athletes from six nations competed.
 The event was won by Alvin Kraenzlein of the United States, the second consecutive victory for the American team.
 Myer Prinstein, also an American, took silver.
 Patrick Leahy, an Irish athlete competing for Great Britain, took bronze; it was the first long jump medal for a non-American athlete as the United States had swept the 1896 medals.

 Background

 This was the second appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the jumpers from 1896 returned.
 The top three jumpers in the world at the time were Americans Alvin Kraenzlein and Myer Prinstein and Irishman Peter O'Connor.
 All three were entered, but O'Connor did not appear.

 Great Britain and Hungary each made their first appearance in the event.
 France, Germany, Sweden, and the United States all appeared for the second time.